palaa159/Docs/software/02-OpenBCI_Streaming_Data_Format.md

 Note that 2^23 might be an unexpected term in this equation considering that the ADS1299 is a 24-bit device.
 This equation is from the ADS1299 data sheet, specifically it is from the text surrounding Table 7.
 This scale factor has also been confirmed experimentally using known calibration signals.

 Accelerometer data must also be scaled before it can be correctly interpreted.
-The equation used to scale Accelerometer data is as follows:
+The equation used to scale Accelerometer data is as follows (We assume 4Gs, so 2mG per digit):

-	Accelerometer Scale Factor = 0.002 * 2^4
+	Accelerometer Scale Factor = 0.002 / 2^4

 ###16 Channel Data
 Our 16 channel system allows for control of individual settings for all 16 channels, and data is retrieved from both ADS1299 IC at a rate of 250SPS.
 The current bandwith limitations on our serial radio links limit the number of packets we can send.
 To solve for this, we are sending data packet at the same rate of 250SPS, and alternating sample packets between the on Board ADS1299 and the on Daisy ADS1299.
 The method takes an average of the current and most recent channel values before sending to the radio.
 On **odd** sample numbers, the Board ADS1299 values are sent, and on **even** sample numbers, the Daisy ADS1299 samples are sent.
 When running the system with 16 channels, it is highly recommended that you use an SD card to store the raw (un-averaged) data for post processing.